LiberatorUSA/GUCEF/tools/ProjectGenerator/bin/ReleasedBins/Win32/2022.05.15/README.txt

 The platform tag "All" is a special plaform which can be used to indicate that the code is not platform specific but just standard C/C++ or perhaps it has its own macros and whatnot to deal with being platform independent.
 A module definition for the "All" platform is considered a baseline which specific platform info can supplement.
-You can see an exmaple of this in the linux platform section where an additional linker dependency is defined.
+You can see an example of this in the linux platform section where an additional linker dependency is defined.
   "All" + "linux" = all linker dependencies.
 In this case the module has no "All" platforms linker dependency and as such its total number of linker